Tungsten diselenide

 Tungsten diselenide is an inorganic compound with the formula WSe2.
 The compound adopts a hexagonal crystalline structure similar to molybdenum disulfide.
-Every tungsten atom is covalently bonded to six selenium ligands in a trigonal prismatic coordination sphere while each selenium is bonded to three tungsten atoms in a pyramidal geometry.
+The tungsten atoms are covalently bonded to six selenium ligands in a trigonal prismatic coordination sphere while each selenium is bonded to three tungsten atoms in a pyramidal geometry.
 The tungsten–selenium bond has a length of 0.2526 nm, and the distance between selenium atoms is 0.334 nm.
 It is a well studied example of a layered material.
 The layers stack together via van der Waals interactions.
 WSe2 is a very stable semiconductor in the group-VI transition metal dichalcogenides.

 Structure and properties

 The hexagonal (P63/mmc) polymorph 2H-WSe2 is isotypic with hexagonal MoS2.
 The two-dimensional lattice structure has W and Se arranged periodically in layers with hexagonal symmetry.
 Similar to graphite, van der Waals interactions hold the layers together; however, the 2D-layers in WSe2 are not atomically thin.
 The large size of the W cation renders the lattice structure of WSe2 more sensitive to changes than MoS2.

-In addition to the typical semiconducting hexagonal structure, WSe2 exists in another polymorph, a metallic octahedral coordination phase 1T-WSe2 based on a tetragonal symmetry with one WSe2 layer per repeating unit.
+In addition to the typical semiconducting hexagonal structure, a second metallic polymorph of WSe2 exists.
+This phase, 1T-WSe2, is based on a tetragonal symmetry with one WSe2 layer per repeating unit.
 The 1T-WSe2 phase is less stable and transitions to the 2H-WSe2 phase.
 WSe2 can form a fullerene-like structure.

+The Young's modulus varies greatly as a function of the number of layers in a flake.
+For a single monolayer, the reported Young's modulus is 258.6 ± 38.3 GPa.